Support Hyperallergic’s independent arts journalism.

 In 1935, the family members of a recently deceased corporate translator were sorting through the detritus of his home, in Lisbon, when they unearthed a large wooden trunk.
 Inside was a collection of paper scraps, notebooks, memo pads, and envelopes so vast that it is still being archived and transcribed today, where it is housed in Portugal’s National Library.
 This assemblage of writing, the nearly overlooked offerings of one Fernando Pessoa, has come to represent the single greatest contribution in several centuries to that country’s national literature, and has engendered an academic cottage industry similar to Joyce studies in the UK or Faulkner studies in the US.
 But Pessoa’s work is far more varied.

 The collection of poetry, letters, horoscopes, and prose, all in the author’s distinctive scrawl, is ascribed to no fewer than 137 aliases, which he referred to as “heteronyms,” each with their own distinct history, education, and relation to the other members of this vast interior society.
-After decades of disentangling, new melodies from this panoply of voices are finally entering the English language, thanks to the work of Pessoa editor Jerónimo Pizarro, translator Margaret Jull Costa, and the team at New Directions Press.
+In 2007 Shearsman Books published Chris Daniels’s translation of the Collected Poems of Alberto Caeiro.
+Now, after decades of disentangling, new melodies from this panoply of voices are finally entering the English language again, thanks to the work of Pessoa editor Jerónimo Pizarro, translator Margaret Jull Costa, and the team at New Directions Press.
 In 2017, this coalition published the most complete version to date of Pessoa’s discomfiting, revelatory Book of Disquiet.
-Now, with the help of editor and translator Patricio Ferrari, they have produced for the first time in English a compendium of poems from the heteronym considered to be Pessoa’s “Master,” The Complete Works of Alberto Caeiro.
+Now, with the help of editor and translator Patricio Ferrari, they have produced a compendium of poems from the heteronym considered to be Pessoa’s “Master,” The Complete Works of Alberto Caeiro.

 Pessoa preferred his term over pseudonyms because the latter implies a level of artifice he wished to circumvent.
 His heteronyms have their own histories, artistic influences, and disparate political views; in addition, he made detailed horoscopes for many of them.
 Often, all they have in common, across various forms and styles, is a shared belief in the unknowability of the self and the porousness of all identities.
 “We are merely ashes endowed with a soul, lacking any shape, not even that of water, which takes the shape of the glass containing it,” Pessoa writes in The Book of Disquiet, behind the mask of Vicente Guedes, an unhappy corporate grunt who moonlights as a poet and seems to personify Pessoa at his most anxious and sad.